BaosenZ/ToyFlaskApp-Beginner/README.md

 ### Stage 2: Run user app only without Docker

-Let us now go back a bit and run only user app without Docker.
+Let us now go back a bit and run only user app without Docker (Note: Close your docker container before doing this part).
 For this, you need install MySQL database.
 Let's start:
 1. Install MySQL database.
 Checkout this video: https://www.youtube.com/watch?v=EnQTuLAyI7o.
 You can find more information online about this.
 Note: set matched password.
 2. Let's run user app only in your terminal (you need to install proper packages):
     ```bash